yvchao/cvar_sensing/README.md

 pip install "cvar_sensing @ git+https://github.com/yvchao/cvar_sensing.git"
 ```

+## Examples
+TBD.

 ## Experiments
 The experiments related code can be found in the folder "experiments"

 ## Analysis
-Detailed analysis can be found in the folder of "reports"
+A summary of the experiment can be found under folder "reports"

 ## Citation
 If you find this work useful for your research, please kindly consider citing our paper.